Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

+When the baryon density in the interior of the star exceeds the value $n_c^{\pi^+}\lsim n_0$, there appears a new branch of $\pi^+$ excitations with a negative frequency $\omega(k)$ and it may become energetically profitable to transport a part of the angular momentum to the $\pi^+$ condensate droplets, for a more detail see Ref.~\cite{Voskresensky1993} and Sect.~\ref{cond-sec} below.
+This allows to propose the following scenario.
+When during the initial compression stage of a supernova collapse, the density exceeds the critical density $n_c^{\pi^+}$ it becomes energetically favorable to transfer a part of the initial angular momentum from the nucleon subsystem to pion condensate drops.
+If the star is destroyed in the end, these drops will continue to rotate (with angular velocities $\Omega R_{\rm d} <1$, with $R_{\rm d}$ being a size of the drop) until the angular momentum has been completely radiated from the drop surface.
+These drops of $\pi$ condensate nuclear matter may be observed as abnormal nuclei and nuclearites propagating in cosmos.

-The rotation decreases the value of the effective pion mass, see (\ref{VmR}), thereby favoring the pion condensation at a smaller critical density.
-This observation motivates a possibility of presence of the differential rotation characterizing by a more rapidly rotating charged pion superfluid (favoring a stronger condensate) and a more slowly rotating surrounding nucleon exterior.
-Notice that differentially rotating stars can support more mass than their uniformly rotating or non-rotating counterparts \cite{Morrison2004}.
+Notice also that differentially rotating stars can support a larger star mass than their uniformly rotating or non-rotating counterparts~\cite{Morrison2004}.
 In the case of massive remnant stars of binary merger events, differential rotation is one of the mechanisms that may provide an extra centrifugal support to stabilize the star well above the Tolman-Oppenheimer-Volkoff (uniform rotation) mass limit.